rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 ### Testing Equality with the `assert_eq!` and `assert_ne!` Macros

-A common way to test functionality is to compare the result of the code under test to the value we expect the code to return to make sure they’re equal.
-We could do this using the `assert!` macro and passing it an expression using the `==` operator.
+A common way to test functionality is to compare the result of the code under test to the value you expect the code to return to make sure they’re equal.
+You could do this using the `assert!` macro and passing it an expression using the `==` operator.
 However, this is such a common test that the standard library provides a pair of macros—`assert_eq!` and `assert_ne!`—to perform this test